 It takes 4.5 seconds for the content to begin rendering, with 13 seconds passing in total before everything is fully loaded.
-Not amazing, but it’s usable.
+Not amazing user experience, but it’s usable.

 Now here’s the same website loading on a less powerful Moto G4 on a 3G connection:

 Here, the user is stuck looking at the white screen for a huge 12.5 seconds, with 51 seconds passing in total before everything has finished loading.
 A much poorer user experience.

 By the time the iPhone 8 user on the right is able to engage and interact with the website, the Moto G4 user is still staring at a white screen.
 When you see them side by side like this, it really puts the huge difference in loading experience into perspective, doesn’t it?

 If a website is poorly optimised, these budget devices will struggle with loading performance – leading to a slow, unresponsive, inaccessible website which will just result in a frustrating user experience.

 If a user isn’t able to engage with a website and interact with what has been built, rather than being patient and just waiting, it’s more likely if nothing seems to be happening, or if things aren’t working as expected, they’ll just abandon the website and go elsewhere.
 This is solely down to poor user experience.